THE WATCH OF THE DEEP

 OYSTER CASE AND RINGLOCK SYSTEM

 The 44 mm Oyster case of the Rolex Deepsea is a paragon of robustness and reliability.
-The middle case is crafted from a solid block of Oystersteel.
-The Triplock winding crown, fitted with a triple waterproofness system and protected by an integral crown guard, screws down securely against the case, helping to ensure its complete watertightness.
+The middle case is crafted from a solid block of Oystersteel or 18 ct yellow gold.
+The Triplock winding crown, fitted with a triple waterproofness system and protected by an integral crown guard, screws down securely against the case, helping to ensure its complete watertightness

 The Rolex Deepsea benefits from the Ringlock system, a patented case architecture developed by Rolex that allows it to resist the colossal pressure exerted by water at the depth of 3,900 metres.